axic/mango/README.md

 - an IPFS node
 - git and node.js environment

-Install the helper with: `$ npm install -g git-remote-mango`
+Install the helpers with: `$ npm install -g mango-admin git-remote-mango`

+First you will need to create a repository on Ethereum.
+You can do this with: `$ mango-admin create`.
+This will use a simple contract with access control.

 If you have a repository you want to upload: